 Increase product value

-- Offering free shipping or adding freebies to orders
+Offering free shipping or adding freebies to orders

-Pick a dropshipping niche
+Pick a specific dropshipping niche

 Lay out a strong marketing plan